How to Pay Your VAT Bill

 Late payment penalties

-When VAT payments are late, HMRC charges penalties in stages to encourage prompt action:
+When VAT payments are late, HMRC charges penalties in stages to encourage prompt action.
+Here’s a brief summary of the late VAT payment penalty stages:

 For businesses unable to pay their VAT on time, contacting HMRC to set up a Time to Pay (TTP) arrangement within the first 15 days can help prevent these penalties from escalating.